Co-Director, Producer & Writer

-Theo Badashi is an ecologist and media strategist serving as editor for Changing of the Gods.
-He is the co-writer and host of The Future of Energy film, and co-founder of Planetary Advocates.
+Theo Badashi is an ecologist and media strategist serving as Lead Editor for Changing of the Gods.
+He is the co-writer and host of The Future of Energy film, and co-founder of Cosmogenesis Media Group.
 A former radio host and community organizer with a background in Integral psychology and philosophy, he brings to this project a life long dedication to justice and a unique evolutionary perspective.

 A doctoral student in the Philosophy, Cosmology and Consciousness program at CIIS, his work is a living extension of the cosmological vision of Teilhard de Chardin, Thomas Berry and Brian Swimme.
 His central focus explores the relationships between technology, ecology, and the evolution of human consciousness and culture.

 David Leach is an editor, producer, and writer who has been making films for over 40 years.
 He lived and worked in Toronto from 1971 to 1990, cutting commercials, documentaries, and dramatic television series.
 He also directed 15 short films and tv shows, producing and writing several of them.
 His films won awards at the Columbus, American and Yorkton Film Festivals.